End-of-Eternity/vs-ccd/README.md

 # CCD - Camcorder Color Denoise

 CCD is a simple chroma denoiser.
-It works by selectively averaging pixels in a 25x25 matrix below the Euclidian distance threshold in an RGB clip.
+It works by selectively averaging pixels in a 25x25 matrix below the Euclidean distance threshold in an RGB clip.
 After denoising, the clip should be converted back to YUV / YCoCg, and the luma channel should be copied from the input.

 Currently, CCD only supports RGBS input and will not copy the original luma for you, so for